Learning to Equalize: Data-Driven Frequency-Domain Signal Recovery in Molecular Communications: Simulation Setup and Results Analysis

 Figure 6 compares the performance of LSTM‑FDE and LSTM‑TDE at varying symbol rates.
-In low-rate transmissions, both methods exhibit a gradual BER reduction, although the gains taper once the molecule count exceeds a threshold.
-LSTM‑TDE performs slightly better than LSTM‑FDE in this regime, but the margin is small.
-At high symbol rates, LSTM‑FDE’s block‑processing strategy yields a clear advantage, delivering substantially lower BER than LSTM-TDE.
+In the slow transmission case, LSTM‑TDE performs slightly better than LSTM‑FDE, but the margin is small.
+On the contrary, in the fast transmission case, LSTM‑FDE’s block‑processing strategy yields a clear advantage, delivering substantially lower BER than LSTM-TDE.